Laird Cregar: Personal life and death

-Cregar's size never went unremarked.
-He was "several inches taller and a pound or so heavier than Man Mountain Dean" or "an immense Jovian figure ... a massive giant 6 feet 3 inches tall and weighing [in 1942] 310 pounds".
+Cregar's height and obesity never went unremarked.
+He was "several inches taller and a pound or so heavier than Man Mountain Dean" or "an immense Jovian figure ... a massive giant 6 feet 3 inches tall and weighing [in 1942] 310 pounds" (Body mass index 38.74).

 Cregar's biographer describes his sexuality as "complicated".
 Memoirists consistently identify him as a homosexual, recalling him being frank about his homosexuality or meeting him with a "boyfriend".
 In 1943, David Bacon, a young actor with whom Cregar had been having an affair, was knifed to death, and press accounts of his death carried pictures of Cregar, describing him as "such a good friend" of Bacon.
 This prompted Darryl Zanuck to arrange for an article in Silver Screen to link Cregar romantically with Dorothy McGuire and to report that, despite his weight, the actor had female fans.